benjaminpettus/interview-app/README.md

 ### MVP
 - [ ] Topics & Question List (sourced from Pro Players? other resources?)

-   definitions
+ - definitions
-    programming vocabulary on mixed topics
+   -programming vocabulary on mixed topics
      - tags/categories/difficulty so they can be sorted later and show growth areas
      - points depend on difficulty

  - levels of difficulty
-    correspond to levels or matrix?
+   - correspond to levels or matrix?

-   multiple choice
+ - multiple choice
-   -show definition and possible solutions (better for solo play?)
+   - show definition and possible solutions (better for solo play?)

  - open answer
-    -gives a time limit for interviewee to formulate answer or write out a solution on paper/whiteboard
+    - gives a time limit for interviewee to formulate answer or write out a solution on paper/whiteboard

 - [ ] 2 person mode (interviewer & interviewee)
-   notes/ leading questions and statements
+   - notes/ leading questions and statements

 - [ ] UI
-  card-based (question/term on front, answer on back)
+  - card-based (question/term on front, answer on back)
    - point value based on diffuculty
    - will have category and topic